Magnetic Flowmeters – How they work

 Pros and Cons

 Since these flowmeters measure conductivity, obviously the fluids measured need to be conductive – water, acids and bases.
 Low conductive liquids, such as deionized water or gases, can cause the flowmeter to turn off and/or measure zero flow.
 There is no obstruction in the path of the liquid, therefore no induced pressure drop across the meter.
-One other benefit of mag meters is that they can be used on gravity-fed liquids.
-With gravity-fed liquids, the flowmeter orientation should be vertical so that the flowmeter is completely filled with liquid.
+One other benefit of mag meters is that they are able to use gravity-fed liquids.
+With gravity-fed liquids, the flowmeter orientation is vertical so that the flowmeter is completely filled with liquid.
 These flow meters are sensitive to air bubbles because the meter cannot distinguish entrapped air from the liquid.
 Air bubbles will cause the meter to read high.

-Mag meters are typically chosen because they have no obstructions, are cost-effective and provide highly accurate volumetric flow.
+We choose mag meters because they have no obstructions, are cost-effective and provide highly accurate volumetric flow.
 Additionally, they can handle flow in either direction and are effective at low and high volume rates.